 - With 4 of a kind, split them up and put a pair upfront.
 The exception to this rule is if you’re holding quad 2s through 6s.
 Always keep these hands intact.

 - Split full houses.
 This is counterintuitive, I know.
 But the chances are high that if you keep the hand intact (in back) that you’ll push (at best).
 When you split the hand up, you have a (high) chance of winning.

 - When in doubt, ask the dealer to set your cards ‘the house way.’
 This is better than guessing and making less than optimal plays.

-Instead of acting as a whatever-card-you-want wild card, the joker in Pai Gow is called a “bug.”
-It acts as an ace unless the player can use the joker to fill out a straight or a flush.
-This also means that you can have five aces, which is the best possible five-card hand in Pai Gow.
+Instead of acting as a whatever-card-you-want wild card, the joker in Pai Gow is called a”bug” It acts as an ace unless the player can use the joker to fill out a straight or a flush.
+The joker t also means having five aces, which is the best possible five-card hand in Pai Gow.